Maddious/RiTA-DiscordBot/README.md

     *  **https://discordapp.com/oauth2/authorize?&client_id=CLIENTID&scope=bot&permissions=8**

 * Visit the resulting URL and add your bot to any server where you have admin privileges.
-  * Once added, your bot should show up as online, now go back to [Heroku](https://heroku.com/) and go to the "Deploy" section, scroll down to "Manual Deploy" and deploy the *master* branch.
-Once finished deploying type in `!t embed on` or `!t embed off` in chat and you are good to go!
+  * Once added, your bot should show up as online, **now go back to [Heroku](https://heroku.com/) and go to the "Deploy" section, scroll down to "Manual Deploy" and deploy the *master* branch.
+Once finished deploying type in `!t settings dbfix`, `!t settings updatedb` and`!t embed on` or `!t embed off` in chat and you are good to go!**

+* **Important Note**
+ * The `!t embed` command is changeable whenever you like.
+It simply decides wether you would like translations to be sent as Webhooks (more user-like, profile picture) or embed (bot sends message with anembed message contintaining user profile picture.)

 ------